tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 hidden values.
 Before plugging this hack into a real-world codebase, let's discuss the problems of this approach.

-`importHidden` is dynamically typed, since all Haskell type information is lost at the lowest level, we can't do meaningful type checking in the returned expression.
+First, `importHidden` is dynamically typed.
+Since all Haskell type information is lost at the lowest level, we can't do meaningful type checking in the returned expression.
 All of its use sites must be explicitly annotated with the original types, otherwise, segmentation faults await.